 Workplace Safety

-Your Body Requires 75% of its Energy to Regulate Body Temperature
+Your Body Requires 75% of Its Total Energy to Regulate Body Temperature

 Your body uses 75% of its total energy to regulate your body temperature.
 With only 25% left for moving muscle, the odds of your body and mind getting what it needs to perform in the heat are slim to none.